You’ve got questions. We’ve got answers.

 Q: I want a higher offer — can’t you pay me more for my land?

-A: Your land is worth what the market will bear.
-You could try listing it with an agent at a higher asking price and then wait to see if somebody will buy it.
+A: Let’s be honest—most people who receive our offers think we’re in the business of buying land.
+But that’s not the case.
+We’re in the business of helping our clients rid themselves of a nagging problem… both quickly and conveniently.
+That all said, you could try listing your land with an agent at a higher asking price and then wait to see if somebody will buy it.
 This could take a year or longer, depending on its location, its attributes, and the asking price.
 You’ll also need to consider the out-of-pocket expenses you’ll likely pay.
 This includes a commission to the agent and closings costs (title insurance, escrow fees, documentation charges, etc.).
 To wrap your head around what we’re really offering you, be sure to read our blog post How Selling Your Land to LandPocket Stacks Up Against Your Other Options.

 Q: I received an offer in the mail.
 How did you get my information?